 How do you determine whether medicine is the correct career path for you?
 Shadowing a physician and volunteering in a clinical setting.

 The goal of these activities is for you to get a better and complete understanding of what it means to be a physician.
 While shadowing a physician and volunteering in a local hospital are not necessary per se, they are highly recommended because they are the easiest ways to observe and learn what it really means to be a physician.

 3. Medical schools want students who are motivated by the right reasons.

-The “wrong” reasons are, in a sense, the extrinsic reasons – those driven to medicine by parents, cultural pressure, money, or some other external force.
+The “wrong” reasons are, in a sense, the extrinsic reasons – for example, those driven to medicine by parents, cultural pressure, money, or some other external force.
 Most pre-med students will be driven by some sort of combination of the above reasons, including the “wrong” ones.
-This is perfectly fine as long as the “wrong” reasons are not your primary reasons.
+This is perfectly fine, as long as the “wrong” reasons are not your primary reasons.

 If you love to help others, volunteer at a soup kitchen, tutor elementary or high school kids, become an RA, or help someone abroad learn English.
 The key to making these as persuasive and genuine as possible is to pursue activities that you are truly passionate about.

 On a more practical note, longevity (length of time involved) and breadth (how involved you were) are the keys to showing what activities are near and dear to your heart.
-It is much more convincing to say that you love to help others if you have been volunteering at the soup kitchen for four years and are an officer of the group A Helping Hand rather than volunteering for just one summer and being a “member” of a service group.
+It is much more convincing to say that you love to help others if you have been volunteering at the soup kitchen for 4 years and are an officer of the group A Helping Hand rather than volunteering for just one summer and being a “member” of a service group.

 4. Medical schools want students who will contribute positively to their school.

-But in order to get that precious acceptance letter, the pre-med student has to convince the admissions committee that they have something to offer to the school that no one else does (or does not offer as much of).
+But in order to get that precious acceptance letter, you must convince the admissions committee that you have something to offer to the school that no one else does (or does not offer as much of).

 How do you know what medical schools value in their applicants?
 Research!
-Go to their website, read their brochures, call their admissions office, do whatever it takes to figure out what they want.
+Go to their website, read their brochures, call their admissions office, and do whatever it takes to figure out what they want.

-When you are volunteering at the hospital or conducting research in a laboratory, be engaged 100 percent so that it is obvious to your volunteer supervisor or research PI that you are passionate and dedicated.
-Show your leadership skills, your ability to think outside of the box, your passion for learning so that others with more authority can vouch for what you are claiming in your application.
+When you are volunteering at the hospital or conducting research in a laboratory, be engaged 100% so that it is obvious to your volunteer supervisor or research PI that you are passionate and dedicated.
+Show your leadership skills, your ability to think outside of the box, and your passion for learning so that others with more authority can vouch for what you are claiming in your application.